pvnjadhao/interview-questions/ruby-on-rails.md

 ```

 It requires the insertion of the command to, generate the data with their fields.
 It requires the database to, be migrated.
+***

+### Mention what are the positive aspects of Rails?

+Rails provides many features like

+**Meta-programming:**
+Rails uses code generation but for heavy lifting it relies on meta-programming.
+Ruby is considered as one of the best programming languages for Meta-programming.

+**Active Record:**
+It saves object to the database through Active Record Framework.
+The Rails version of Active Record identifies the column in a schema and automatically binds them to your domain objects using metaprogramming.

+**Scaffolding:**
+Rails have an ability to create scaffolding or temporary code automatically

+**Convention over configuration:**
+Rails does not require much configuration like other development framework, if you follow the naming convention carefully.

+**Three environments:**
+Rails comes with three default environment testing, development, and production.
+So, we can test the application in three different environments while development.

+**Built-in-testing:**
+Rails comes with build-in testing suit which help us to write TDD tests.
+***

+### Explain what is ORM (Object-Relationship-Model) in Rails?

+ORM or Object Relationship Mapper it helps to map classes to the table in the database, and objects are directly mapped to the rows in the table.
+It’s a DSL (Domain Specific Language) designed to work with the database directly from rails application.
+We don’t need write SQL queries manually on database level.
+ORM handles it out of the box.

+***
 ### What is an active Record?

 Rails Active Record is the Object/Relational Mapping (ORM) layer provided by Rails.
 It follows the standard ORM model, like